5 DAYS OF MENDELEY: DAY 1 – GETTING STARTED

 For further information about Mendeley and Endnote please email email@example.com.

-This first day will look at creating a Mendeley Account and necessary software installations (if not connected to the unified desktop).
-The instructions below are to create the Desktop Application and also an account.
+Today we will look at creating a Mendeley Account and necessary software installations (if not connected to the unified desktop).
+The instructions below are to create the Desktop Application and also a Mendeley account.
 You can use just the online version of Mendeley.
 However syncing is extremely easy and does give you more control of your references.

 You maybe able to skip this step if you have already registered with Elsevier or an Elsevier product such as Scopus or ScienceDirect.